Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain: Results and Discussions

 \subsection{Dynamical properties}

-We finally examine the dynamical properties of the many-body non-Hermitian system using the quantum trajectory approach with no-jump condition for the continuously measured system~\cite{daley_14,ashida_20}.
+We finally examine the dynamical properties of the many-body non-Hermitian system using the quantum trajectory approach~\cite{daley_14,ashida_20}.
 For a given initial state $\left|\psi_{0}\right\rangle$ at $t=0$, the time evolved wave-function of non-equilibrium dynamics is

 where $\mathcal{H}$ is an effective non-Hermitian Hamiltonian governing the dynamics of non-Hermitian systems.
 To explore the non-equilibrium dynamics, we choose the density-wave ordered state $\ket{101010\cdots}$ as an initial state where odd sites are occupied and even sites are empty.
 This state has routinely been prepared in experiments to investigate the localization properties of Hermitian systems~\cite{schreiber_15,kohert_19,scherg_21}.